rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 **Remediation:**
 Alternative mechanisms provided by Kubernetes such as the use of OIDC should be implemented in place of client certificates.

+### 3.1.2 Service account token authentication should not be used for users (Manual)

+**Result:** warn

+**Remediation:**
+Alternative mechanisms provided by Kubernetes such as the use of OIDC should be implemented in place of service account tokens.

+### 3.1.3 Bootstrap token authentication should not be used for users (Manual)

+**Result:** warn

+**Remediation:**
+Alternative mechanisms provided by Kubernetes such as the use of OIDC should be implemented in place of bootstrap tokens.

 ## 3.2 Logging
 ### 3.2.1 Ensure that a minimal audit policy is created (Automated)